crossroadsfpga/enso/docs/primitives/device.md

 Every I/O thread in a program should instantiate its own `Device` instance using the [`Device::Create()`](/software/classenso_1_1Device.html#a0680a603967557aef3be2d3c7931967e){target=_blank} factory method.
 The `Create()` currently requires the total number of RX pipes that will be used by the application thread.
 Moreover, all `Device` instances must use the same number of queues.
 This will change in the future.

+`Device` objects, like pipe objects, are not meant to be thread safe.
+They are designed to be used by a single thread.

 ## Allocating Ensō Pipes

 After instantiating a device, the application can allocate Ensō Pipes of any of the three types, using the appropriate method: